-As a parent with a child who needs learning support, it is often difficult to know the best options available in the Cayman Islands to make sure that your child gets as much help and guidance as possible with the resources available.
+As a parent with a child who has intellectual disabilities, it is often difficult to know the best options available in the Cayman Islands to make sure that your child gets as much help and guidance as possible with the resources available.

 For children requiring more intensive tuition, there are several schooling options along with home-grown support groups and private tutoring.
 These support groups can help you to support the needs of your child, whilst allowing you to maintain a positive mental and physical connection with them.
 Preventing further developmental delays is vital to improving quality of life for children with learning differences, as well as their families.
 Many schools in the Cayman Islands have been aided and directed by the Early Year's Department of the Ministry of Education to identify children who appear to be on the 'at risk' list for learning or developmental delays.
 By identifying children who may need extra support they can organise one or more of the Island's highly trained network of SENCO specialists including speech/language therapists, physiotherapists, occupational therapists and educational psychologists to help.